 - Proposed projects must be commensurate with intern’s experience and expertise.

 - Internships are not intended to be “first job”-type placements; all internships must be based on a defined project that is executed within the time frame of the internship.

 - Intellectual property arising from the project will be managed by the project participants.
-For academic institution-based internships, the parties are bound by the intellectual property terms of the university or college where the intern is enrolled; except where intellectual property is covered by separate agreements to which the academic institution and the company are parties and the agreement is valid for the duration of the internship.
+For institution-based internships, the parties are bound by the intellectual property terms of the university or college where the intern is enrolled; except where intellectual property is covered by separate agreements to which the institution and the company are parties and the agreement is valid for the duration of the internship.
 For company-based internships, the parties are bound by the intellectual property terms of company where the intern is an employee for the duration of the internship.
 OCE does not claim or manage IP rights.